Corporate Caterers Serves Up Special Services with Mobility Solution

 Better track and manage catering personnel as they deliver and set up food for corporate clients

-Xora GPS TimeTrack from AT&T running on the AT&T wireless network for food delivery management; Enterprise Paging from AT&T for urgent communications with catering personnel
+Xora GPS TimeTrack from AT&T running on the AT&T wireless network for food delivery management; AT&T Business Messaging for urgent communications with catering personnel

 Improved productivity on the road; lower fuel costs; enhanced food presentation training; increased customer confidence and trust

 For 15 years, Corporate Caterers has provided catering services for its corporate clients throughout Florida.
 The company serves approximately 50 percent of Fortune 500 companies.
 With locations in Miami, Boca Raton, Fort Myers, and Naples, Florida, Corporate Caterers has approximately 15 employees who prepare fresh breakfasts and lunches every morning and 35 catering personnel who deliver and set up events at client locations.
 Nine franchises are currently in operation with more planned.

 Corporate Caterers wanted to ensure on-time service by finding a better way to track its catering personnel when delivering food to corporate client locations.
 With gasoline nearing four dollars per gallon, the company needed to track the mileage of catering associates for accurate reimbursements.
 Great care must be taken when setting-up food for a successful catering event.
 Therefore, Corporate Caterers needed a way to “see” how food was being presented for continuous improvement.